AmareshPattanayak/example-repo/README.md

 # Example Repo
-This is a sample repo guys!!
+This is a sample git repo guys!!

+Happy learning